emilianomaccaferri/oauth2-spring-boot/chapters/Chapter IV.md

   ...
 }
  ````
-To implement security rules, Spring Web Security uses what's called a _security chain_, a mechanism similar to the one that `iptables` uses: to process a request, Spring executes a list of rules that compose the security chain and, if one of these errors, the request will be rejected.
+To implement security rules, Spring Web Security uses what's called a _security chain_, a mechanism similar to the one that `iptables` uses: to process a request, Spring executes a list of rules that compose the security chain and, if one of these throws an error, the request will be rejected.
 <br>
 We can add a rule - a link, if you will - to our security chain by using the `SecurityFilterChain` bean:
 ```java